wmcnicho/QCP_SP2015/README.md

 ##  Grover's Algorithm

-In order to start a Grover's simulation, import a txt file with comma separated numbers (i.e. 3,14,157,9,...) and a enter value to search for.
+In order to start a Grover's simulation, import a txt file (via File->Open File) with comma separated numbers (i.e. 3,14,157,9,...) and a enter value to search for.
 Test data is provided in the 'tests/' directory.

 ##  Shor's Algorithm